-This document is a quick introduction to Augmented Reality technologies and how you can use it in your business.
+This article is a quick introduction to Augmented Reality technologies and how you can use it in your business.
 We’ve also found what we think are the 10 best uses of augmented reality in marketing, so why not check out that article after.

-AR is commonly experienced via a mobile phone or tablet device.
-The camera on the back of the device is used to show a view of the world to the screen and then the application overlays graphics on top to provide related content, information or animations.
+Augmented Reality is commonly experienced via a mobile phone or tablet device.
+The camera on the back of the device is used to show a view of the world to the screen.
+The application then overlays graphics on top to provide related content, information or animations.

-AR can also be used in a “mirror” mode – this is using a fixed display screen with a web camera attached so that the user see themselves in context with the augment content.
-Lego store uses this to show shoppers what inside their boxes in a really great way.
+Moreover, AR can be used in a “mirror” mode – this is using a fixed display screen with a web camera attached so that the users see themselves in context with the augment content.
+Lego store uses this to show shoppers whats inside their boxes in a really great way.

 There are a number of cases in which AR can be used, but they can be roughly grouped into the following categories.

-AR is a great way to explore and communicate with clients about virtual objects.
+AR is also a great way to explore and communicate with clients about virtual objects.
 You can move around the virtual object in space to view it from different angles.
-You can also place the object within a physical context.
+Furthermore, you can place the object within a physical context.
 For example showing furniture in a context of a living room, or an architecture model in place on a map.

 Activating packaging can be both a fun and informative marketing tool when used correctly.
 Examples range from animating album covers, pop out animations for kids on cereal boxes, to football games made from McDonalds meal packs.

-This provides consumers motivation to download your app and interact with your brand in a new exciting way.
+This provides consumers with the motivation to download your app and interact with your brand in a new exciting way.

 Here are a few examples of the more imaginative use-cases as to how we can use augmented reality.